-The former statement suggests that changing the color of the icon, and in fact changing it to a shade of blue, are the boundaries of valid feedback.
+The former question suggests that changing the color of the icon, and in fact changing it to a shade of blue, are the boundaries of valid feedback.
 That if you are suggesting something different, you are now actually providing unsolicited feedback.
-The second question, however, focuses on the actual challenge: the designer believes the icon may not be effective enough and is seeking her peers’ analysis as such.
+The second question, however, focuses on the actual challenge: the designer believes the icon may not be effective enough and is seeking her peers’ analysis and insights.

 Focus on the Problem

 Focusing on the problem can also help define the solution.
 Jared Spool is fond of remarking that “design is the rendering of intent10.”
-If the intent isn’t clear, if the problem we’re “solving” isn’t well-defined or well-understood, both our ability to discover solutions and effectively evaluate them become diminished.
+If the intent isn’t clear, and the problem we’re “solving” isn’t well defined or well understood, both our ability to discover solutions and effectively evaluate them will be diminished.
 How are we supposed to answer “how well does this do what it’s supposed to do” if we’re not even clear on what it’s supposed to do in the first place?
 A misunderstanding of the intent—of the problem we’re trying to solve—is one of the most common sources of misalignment in a critique or review that I’ve experienced.
-Feedback that assumes a certain target will not align with design work intending to advance separate objectives.
+Feedback that assumes a certain goal will not align with design work intending to advance separate objectives.